110 million comments from Hacker News: medium data full-text / analytics test

 - columnar storage: the data collection is of medium size, so provided Elasticsearch and Clickhouse internally use column-oriented structures it seems fair to compare them with Manticore’s columnar storage too.

-We’ve also configured the databases to not use any internal caches:
+We’ve also configured the databases to not use any internal caches.
+Why this is important:

 SYSTEM DROP MARK CACHE,